Why Does My Toddler Hit Himself? Surprising Reasons!

 Physiological Dysregulation

+Now, let’s delve into physiological dysregulation as a medical reason for self-injury in toddlers.
 Some children have difficulty regulating their physical and emotional responses to stimuli due to conditions such as autism or sensory processing disorder.

-When they experience overwhelming sensations, it can lead them to hit themselves as a way of coping with the overload.
+When they experience overwhelming sensations, it can lead them to hit themselves to cope with the overload.
+Additionally, toddlers who feel physical pain may also turn to self-injury behavior to distract from discomfort.

 As child development specialists, we must identify these underlying causes and provide appropriate interventions that address the root issue rather than just treating the symptom.